eefernet/clipster/README.md

 ## About The Project

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->
 Clipster is a simple lightweight clipboard management app for programmers, students or anyone that likes a clipboard history.
+This also serves as an example of swiftUI implementation as I learn it moving from storyboarding.
 Just a small project I started working on because I wanted to have something small and simple.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>